 When considering the impact of transportation on human expansion and globalization, it is critical to discuss human movements across vast distances, specifically among areas separated by bodies of water.
 Sailing, according to Herbst, is another turning point in the history of transportation.

-Around 4300 BCE to 6000 BCE, the Mesopotamians were already navigating through the Tigris and Euphrates rivers using small sailing boats attached.
+The Mesopotamians were already navigating through the Tigris and Euphrates rivers using small sailing boats attached around 4300 BCE to 6000 BCE.
 The technology behind sailing is simple: Fabric serves as the main component for propelling a boat in accordance with the movement and direction of the wind or in other words, in accordance with the principle of aerodynamics.

 Sailing further developed along with several advancements introduced throughout the earlier history of modern human civilization.
 During the Middle Age in Europe for example, large sailing boats became instrumental in the emerging global trade, as well as in exploring and conquering new territories for imperialism and colonialism.
 The galleon ships, for example, were able to transport medieval Europeans to far-flung continents of South America and Southeast Asia.